Catskill909/radio/content/help/getting-started/creating-your-first-show.md

 This affects visual styling in the schedule calendar.

-## Step 3: Podcast Metadata
+## Step 3: Podcast Metadata (Optional)

-These fields ensure your RSS feed is iTunes-compatible:
+These fields ensure your RSS feed is iTunes-compatible. **All fields below are optional** — if left empty, StationDock will use your [Station Identity settings](?article=station-identity) as fallbacks.

+> **💡 Tip:** Configure your Station Identity first (Settings → Station Identity), and StationDock will automatically fill in Author, Email, and Cover Artwork for any shows that don't have their own values.

 ### Author
-The person or organization producing the show
+The person or organization producing the show.
+Falls back to your Station Name if empty.

 ### Email
-Contact email for the show (appears in RSS `<itunes:owner>`)
+Contact email for the show (appears in RSS `<itunes:owner>`).
+Falls back to your Station Contact Email if empty.

 ### Category
 Choose a podcast category (e.g., "Music," "News," "Comedy")